lotusnprod/lotus-search/EXAMPLE_QUERIES.md

 ## Couples

-### Get all the couples that contain that specific compound and that have taxus in the organism name
+### Get all the couples that contain that specific structure and that have taxus in the organism name

 Careful that's taxus anywhere in the name, so you'll get Cephalotaxus as well!